A comparative study of the dynamic critical behavior of the four-state Potts like models: RESULTS AND DISCUSSIONS

-Finally, we calculate the value of the anomalous dimension $x_0$ of the order parameter for the FSP, BW, and IMTSI models.
-This exponent, which is introduced to describe the dependence of the scaling behavior of the initial conditions, is related to the exponents $\theta$, $z$, and $\beta / \nu$ by
+Finally, we calculate the value of the anomalous dimension $x_{0}$ of the order parameter for the FSP, 3TU, and BW models.
+This exponent, which is introduced to describe the dependence on the scaling behavior of the initial conditions, is related to the exponents $\theta $, $z$, and $\beta /\nu $ by\ Eq. (\ref{Eq:x0}).
+So,